 The Predator drone platform is popular in the media and in hobby craft, check out the MQ-9 Reaper foam RC airplane for $110.

 Of all the military drones, this one may be my favorite.
 Not because NASA has one flying around, more because this is just a big airplane that has no seats.
 Actually, I just like the look of it, personal taste.

 The SR-71 Blackbird is one of my all-time favorite airplanes.
 It typically flew at very high altitudes over enemy territory on surveillance missions.
-The Blackbird is almost uncomfortably (dangerously) slow at 391 mph, otherwise, the Global Hawk performs many of the same duties.
+The Blackbird could fly higher and faster than the Global Hawk; Actually, the Blackbird would be considered as going almost dangerously slow at 391 mph, otherwise, the Global Hawk performs many of the same duties.